 Those looking for a bit of an invigorating challenge continue still higher to the upper caves, before returning to river level where we meet our longboat for the return journey to Luang Prabang on the Mekong River.
 It is a lazy cruise downstream and we have the pleasure of taking in life on the river banks: solitary fishermen throwing their nets, grazing water buffalo, and women panning for gold.

-In the late afternoon, we are either dropped off in town for some independent exploring, or returned to our hotel to relax before the evening’s dinner at the exquisite 3 Nagas Restaurant.
+We disembark near Wat Xieng Thong, an important temple built in the 1560s by King Setthathirath, and now home to the national museum.
+This afternoon, you can choose to continue exploring town independently, or return to our hotel to relax before the evening’s dinner at the exquisite Le Elephant Restaurant, offering a unique French-Lao fusion cuisine.
 After dinner we visit the night market, browsing among the many woven goods brought for sale by the local villagers.
 With the main road through the Old Quarter blocked to traffic, and the vibrant colors and soft lights of the market brightening the night, it is the perfect way to wind down an enjoyable day.

 DAY 3

-This morning after breakfast we board a boat from the hotel to cross the Mekong River so we can explore the villages and temples on the far side.
+This morning after breakfast we board a boat on the Mekong River so we can explore the villages and temples on the far shore.
 First we stop at Wat Long Koun, a beautiful temple that dates back to the 18th century.
 Walking along the river to Wat Chom Peth we find ourselves with a stunning view over the storied Mekong.
 After visiting Ban Xieng Men, a typical Lao village, we continue to the pottery village of Ban Chan before returning to Luang Prabang by boat.

-Later, we make our way back to town with time to explore at our leisure, and free to dine on our own during our last evening in this lovely city.
+Later, we make our way back to town with time to explore at our leisure, and you are free to dine on our own during our last evening in this lovely city.

 Since 1994 when President Clinton lifted the U.S. trade embargo against Vietnam, the nation has been working hard to rebuild its economy.
 Largely overlooked by the international community in the years after the war, Vietnam has recently enjoyed an influx of visitors eager to experience all the country has to offer.
 The combination of capitalism and communism is readily visible from north to south, and with this comes both a welcoming attitude to visitors, as well as a determined national pride.